open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/library.md

-Many libraries and frameworks already support OpenTelemetry or are supported through OpenTelemetry [instrumentation](https://opentelemetry.io/docs/concepts/instrumentation/libraries/), so that they can generate telemetry you can export to an observability back end.
+Many libraries and frameworks already support OpenTelemetry or are supported through OpenTelemetry [instrumentation](https://opentelemetry.io/docs/concepts/instrumentation/libraries/), so that they can generate telemetry you can export to an observability backend.

 If you are instrumenting an app or service that use third-party libraries or frameworks, follow these instructions to learn how to use natively instrumented libraries and instrumentation libraries for your dependencies.